 · Note: The Department of Women’s, Gender and Sexuality Studies defers to the instructor’s preference with regards to allowing students into a course after the first Friday and/or over the course capacity.
 The instructor may decline your request to enroll after the first Friday for any reason.

-6. Work with the WGSS Academic Program Coordinator and/or your advisor to add the course after you have permission to enroll.
-If you are not a student in the College of Arts and Sciences, have a financial hold on your account, or are overloaded with credits for the semester, you will need to work with your academic advisor to properly enroll in the course.
+6. Work with your acacdemic advisor to add the course after you have permission to enroll.
+If you have a financial hold on your account or are overloaded with credits for the semester, you will need to work with your academic advisor to properly enroll in the course.